Hornbill-Docs/style-guide/style-guide/verbs.md

 Use active voice as much as possible.
 Active voice focuses on the performer of the action and is often clearer, shorter, and more direct than passive voice.

 **Examples of passive voice and active voice**
-  - **Passive:** The built-in Settings application is used to configure phone-related customizations and behaviour.
+  - **Passive:** The built-in Settings application is used to configure phone-related customizations and behavior.
-  - **Active:** You configure phone-related customizations and behaviour using the built-in Settings application.
+  - **Active:** You configure phone-related customizations and behavior using the built-in Settings application.
   <br><br>
   - **Passive:** The update was installed by the system administrator.
   - **Active:** The system administrator installed the update, optimizing system performance.